davidajimati/minimalistic-landing_page/README.md

-This project contains a minimalistic landing page
+This project contains a minimalistic landing page.
+A demo project.
-A demo project, part of The Odin Project's html and CSS beginner course
+A major part of The Odin Project's html and CSS beginner course